 We finally learn near the end that the master plan is that of the real Ra’s al Ghul, who was merely posing as Ducard.
 Crane’s toxin originates with a flower found on the mountain where Bruce was trained as a member of the League of Shadows.
 Their plan to destroy Gotham has been behind everything, exploiting the local criminals for the sole purpose of one grand apocalypse.
 The League members release the toxin in the Narrows (which seems to be in the center of Gotham), and then free the criminals held in Arkham.

 So we have everyone in the Narrows being affected by a hallucinogenic toxin and set upon by insane criminals.
 And it’s basically up to Batman and Jim Gordon to save the day.
-While Gordon uses the Tumbler, Batman goes one on one with Ra’s al Ghul, and we get Liam Neeson in his first villain role.
+While Gordon uses the Tumbler, Batman goes one-on-one with Ra’s al Ghul, and we get Liam Neeson in his first villain role.
 He is very effective as a mentor to Bruce Wayne, but he is also a formidable foe of Batman.

 One of the last shots of Batman Begins is a close-up of a playing card, a joker.
 It cleverly sets up the possibilities for the next film.
 Christopher Nolan says that he didn’t set out to make a trilogy of Batman films, his goal was to make one.
 Once Batman Begins became a huge success, his new goal was to make one more.
 Part of the accomplishment of his trilogy is its cohesiveness as a whole.
 All three films flow together very well.

 Batman Begins is dark, full of shadows and danger, with a subtle thread of humor throughout the movie.
-This story finally gives scope to the world of Batman, and gives us a Bruce Wayne that holds our attention.
+This story finally gives scope to the world of Batman and gives us a Bruce Wayne that holds our attention.
 He doesn’t even dress up as Batman for the first hour of the movie, but by then the character has earned our interest.
 As Roger Ebert said in his review, “This is at last the Batman movie I’ve been waiting for.”

 Near the end of 2008, Stephen King wrote that The Dark Knight (2008) was “the best superhero movie ever.”
 He might be right.
 The story takes us beyond the normal realms of “comic book movies” and goes much deeper.
 It was a phenomenon, not only more successful than Batman Begins, but one of the most successful movies of all time.

 The opening scene of the film fulfills the unspoken promise made at the end of Batman Begins when Jim Gordon (Gary Oldman) showed Batman the Joker’s “calling card.”
-We watch as several men in clown masks rob a Gotham City bank, and learn as they talk that they all work for the Joker (the late Heath Ledger), although none of them seem to know who he is.
+We watch as several men in clown masks rob a Gotham City bank and learn as they talk that they all work for the Joker (the late Heath Ledger), although none of them seem to know who he is.
 He is finally revealed at the end of the scene, in a striking close-up, to be one of the robbers.
 By now we know that this Joker is going to be different from anything we’ve ever seen.

 The next scene shows us how the crime world of Gotham has developed since the appearance of Batman (Christian Bale).
 In the previous film Gordon mentioned escalation, and now we see the evidence, some of it unexpected.
 Not only does Batman have to contend with bad guys, but a number of copycats who dress up as he does.
 The giveaway is that the copycats wield guns, while the real Batman refuses to use that particular weapon.